maohangyu/marl-sc2/README.md

 $ unzip -P iagreetotheeula SC2.4.10.zip
 this will result in a ~/StarCraftII directory

-note that do NOT run the rm command, we will use it in other machine
+Note that do NOT run the rm command, we will use it in other machine:
 $ rm -rf SC2.4.10.zip

 ## Adding SMAC maps
 $ wget https://github.com/oxwhirl/smac/releases/download/v0.1-beta1/SMAC_Maps.zip   // if having errors, just download it manually
 $ unzip SMAC_Maps.zip
 $ mv SMAC_Maps ~/StarCraftII/Maps

-note that do NOT run the rm command, we will use it in other machine:
+Note that do NOT run the rm command, we will use it in other machine:
 $ rm -rf SMAC_Maps.zip